yakubova92/rolling-to-do/README.md

 # rolling-to-do
-An To-Do list where incomplete tasks roll over to the next day.
+A To-Do list where incomplete tasks roll over to the next day.